port949/doorways/site/content/blog/craigslist-scammer-has-my-address.md

 ---
-title: 'A Craigslist Scammer Has My Address: Should I Be Worried?'
+title: "A Craigslist Scammer Has My Address: Should I Be Worried?"
 date: 2018-06-21 21:12:44+00:00
-description: 'Last week I received an email from a reader with the subject line: "a Craigslist scammer has my address - should I be worried?"
-Here's my response...'
+description: "Last week I received an email from a reader with the subject line: a Craigslist scammer has my address - should I be worried?
+Here's my response..."
 slug: craigslist-scammer-has-my-address

 ---